 Below is the advertising image Ninebot use to represent the climbing angle.
 They have taken a bit of a license with this as the angle shown is clearly more than 11 degrees.
-Indeed, they seem to have confused percentage with degrees (the marketing team were obviously not fully briefed) as I make the angle shown below 20 degrees (which is 35%).
+Indeed, they seem to have confused percentage with degrees (the marketing team must not have got the memo) as I make the angle below 20 degrees (which is 35%).
 However, you are unlikely to encounter many hills in a daily commute that the scooter cannot handle.

 Ninebot talk about an electronic brake, which is a little confusing when the brake you can see is clearly mechanical.
 However, what their hidden "electronic brake" does is prevent you from going over the (arbitrary) top-speed even if you are going downhill.
 I say arbitrary because the scooter's top speed has been set at 25 km/h for safety/political reasons and is not the top speed such a powerful (in terms of Watts) battery should be capable of achieving.
 The stem is a little longer than the ES2, meaning it is more definitely an adult scooter.

 The advertising video for the Max G30 shows a couple riding G30 scooters over cobble stones along the Seine in Paris, and smiling as they do so.
 The smiles look pretty painful and reminded me of the beach scenes in Mamma Mia (a rip-off of Buona Sera Mrs Campbell), which were obviously filmed in less-than-warm weather.
 So let's be honest, the ride is smoother than most scooters but I have ridden on those same cobble stones on the M365 and do not believe that the G30 really makes traversing such surfaces a smiling affair.